 3. Robert Collier (1885-1950)

-A best-selling author who sold over 300,000 copies of The Secret of the Ages in the mid-1920s, Robert Collier was one best copywriter.
+A best-selling author who sold over 300,000 copies of The Secret of the Ages in the mid-1920s, Robert Collier was one good copywriter.
 He honed his skills in writing, researching, and editing when he worked at his uncle’s printing firm.

 What was behind the success of his sales letters?
 He addressed his readers’ needs through them.
 To explain it, he said, “Before you put pen to paper, before you ring for your stenographer, decide in your own mind what effect you want to produce on your reader — what feeling you must arouse in him.”

 4. David Ogilvy (1911-1999)

 A copywriter who gave importance to titles or headlines, Ogilvy once wrote: “On the average, five times as many people read the headlines as read the body copy.”
 For him, writing a headline that can’t sell is equal to wasting a large sum of marketing budget.

 5. Fairfax M. Cone (1903-1977)

 Known for favoring honesty and clarity in copies, Cone made one by offering an answer to the problem “real” people experience.
 With this principle, he once stated: “Good advertising is written from one person to another.
 When it is aimed at millions, it rarely moves anyone.”
 Cone meant marketers shouldn’t write to millions of people, but to one person alone.
 In particular, let that one person share the news unless what you wrote isn’t worth sharing.